security-assignments/security-assignments.github.io/intro-to-linux.md

 ---
 layout: assignment
-title: Intro to Linux
+title: Introduction to Linux
 ---

-# Complete this very gentle introduction to Linux Terminal
+# Complete this very gentle introduction to the Linux Terminal

 CodeAcademy has an [introductory set of lessons](https://www.codecademy.com/learn/learn-the-command-line) that teach the Linux Terminal.
 You should complete the first lesson-set within each module: